 The National Affordable Housing Act of 1990 created the HOME Investment Partnerships Act (HOME) Program.
 This federal program is designed to strengthen public-private partnerships and to expand the supply of decent, safe, sanitary and affordable housing for very low income and low-income individuals or families.
 The City of Fort Smith receives an annual federal entitlement of HOME funds to implement the Act locally and is defined by federal regulation as a Participating Jurisdiction (PJ).
 The eligibility criteria is muich the same as that of CDBG, however HOME funds are restricted for housing and housing related activities only.

-The City's CDBG and HOME Program Year runs from July 1 - June 30 annually.
+The City's CDBG and HOME Program Year operates from July 1 - June 30 annually.
 During this period the City or subgrantees undertake projects and activities that were included in the HUD Annual Action Plan (AAP).
 Public hearings are held annually to discuss the draft action plan and receive public comments on the proposed activities in the AAP.